 Students are presumed to have sufficient maturity to recognize their responsibility for regular class attendance.
 Since illness or other good reasons may prevent attendance, Gonzaga University has a standard policy on absences.
 However, students should check the syllabus for each course to confirm the instructor's specific attendance policy, which should be clearly delineated within each syllabus, and which cannot be more restrictive than the GU policy.

 Gonzaga's policy on absences stipulates that the maximum allowable absence is two class hours (100 minutes) for each class credit.
 For three credit classes the maximum absence is, therefore, six class hours (300 minutes).
 Classes scheduled to meet for more than 50 minutes have more than one class hour for each meeting; for example, a class which meets for 75 minutes has one and one-half class hours for each scheduled meeting.
 Instructors may report absences to the Registrar’s Office which will in turn notify the students.
 The grade given for excessive absences is a “V”, which has the same effect as “F” (Fail) and is counted in the GPA.
 This outcome can be appealed to the Dean of the College/School in which the course is offered.
-Faculty are encouraged to work with individual students to ensure academic success.
+Instructors are encouraged to work with individual students to ensure academic success.

 Participation in school activities or athletics does not exempt students from this standard policy on absences.
 The fact that a student has met the other course requirements (such as papers) is not sufficient to change a "V" to a passing grade.
 The University Class Attendance Policy may be modified for qualified students with documented short or long term disabilities.
 For more information or case consultation, contact Disability Resources, Education, and Access Management (DREAM).

 Final examinations are held at the end of each semester.
 Final examination times are listed for each semester on the Registrar’s Office web pages.
 Students making their travel arrangements for the end of each semester must take into account these final examination times.